 Some manufacturers' options for spray heads of this radius might be four nozzles (quarter, third, half, full), and some may be six nozzles (adding a two third and three quarter).
 The range of nozzles symbols would be listed, with a letter below the symbol denoting what it is – e.g.,Q, T, H, TT, TQ, F. Run an Irrigation Schedule on a project with some spray heads in the plan two ways, with Group and then By Nozzle selected as the option, to clearly see both conditions.

 If you edit one of the families of head symbols, be sure to determine where that family of symbols is reflected in the schedule symbols, and replace those symbols to match your revised or new symbol types.

 If you're creating a new symbol family with Family X, look at those schedule symbols and review the manufacturers that apply to the different symbol groups.
 You only need to save and overwrite the schedule symbols for the manufacturers you plan to use.

 The schedule symbols for valve callouts act a little differently from the others.
 In this example, we'll edit the Valve Callout schedule symbol shown in the Irrigation Schedule below.

 Note that the Symbol column contains schedule symbols for all irrigation components in the drawing.
 All these symbols are editable.

-To edit a Valve Callout schedule symbol, locate and open the drawing containing the linework for the callout.
+To edit a Valve Callout schedule symbol, locate and open the callout's source file.

-You can find out the name of the block drawing you need to edit by opening the Irrigation Preferences screen and clicking the Valve Callout thumbnail.
+You can find out the name of the source file you need to edit by opening the Irrigation Preferences screen and clicking the Valve Callout thumbnail.